 On some days, over 100 caddies would serve the club and its members.
 While the rest of the country struggled through the Great Depression, it was not unusual to find Rolls Royce’s, Fleetwood’s, and Cord’s outside the clubhouse.
 Bets of $1,000 per hole were not unusual.

 Jim Mason purchased Eagle Waters Golf Club in 1963.
 In 1978 he went on to expand the 212-acre Lake Forest Recreation Area, building the first four units of Lake Forest Resort and Club, the first successful timeshare resort in Wisconsin.
 The Neuser family developed the remaining 20 condos and the Lake Forest Resort Center from 1979-1982, after developing the first purpose built timeshare resort in the United States, Sanibel Beach Club 1 in Florida.
 The Neusers went on to build the Lake Forest Health & Fitness Center in 1985, which opened in 1986.

 Years later the golf club name was changed to Lake Forest Golf Club, which it remains today.
 The members of the Everett Colony developed this area to enjoy the many lifestyle benefits it has to offer.
 One hundred and five years later that legacy lives on as the story of shared ownership continues.

 Today approximately 775 families collectively own Lake Forest Resort & Club making it not only the first successful timeshare resort in Wisconsin but also the longest running.
-In 2014, we’ll celebrate our 36th year and look forward to a fabulous future!
+In 2015, we celebrate our 37th year and look forward to a fabulous future!